 Starting Trade Training$81,184

 About the role

-If already registered, you will be introduced to the role of an RNZN psychologist through a series of projects relevant to the Defence Force.
-If unregistered, the Navy will finance and supervise you through your journey to become a NZ registered psychologist.
+If already registered as a psychologist, you will be introduced to the role through a series of projects relevant to the Defence Force.
+If unregistered, the Directorate of Psychology will finance and supervise you through your journey to become a NZ registered psychologist.

 Job on base

 Your role is demanding yet fulfilling and provides exposure to a number of areas within the disciplines of organisational and military psychology.
 Navy Psychologists are regularly involved in challenging professional tasks within the New Zealand Defence Force that require psychological knowledge and expertise.

 Job on deployment

 Another significant area of work involves support to operations.
 As an RNZN psychologist, you will have the opportunity to provide support to crew onboard a ship at sea.
 You will also be part of a wider team of NZDF psychologists.
 All NZDF psychologists are involved in providing education and support to individuals and formations heading overseas on deployments, as well as providing support and screening for those returning from missions.
 From time to time, this work occurs outside NZ so you may be called upon to serve overseas temporarily.